issp-center-dev/DCore/doc/tutorial/cthyb/cthyb.rst

 Basic parameters for QMC
 ------------------------

-The accuracy of the TRIQS/cthyb calcuration depends on mainly the following three parameters.
+The accuracy of the TRIQS/cthyb calculation depends on mainly the following three parameters.

  * ``n_cycles{int}``

-   The number of QMC cycles for comupting any quantities.
+   The number of QMC cycles for computing any quantities.
    The numerical noise can be reduced by increasing this parameter.

    When we use the MPI parallelism, the total number of QMC cycle ( ``number-of-processes * n_cycles``) affects the accuracy.
    Therefore,
-   **n_cycles in inverse propotion to the number of MPI processes keeps the accuracy**.
+   **n_cycles in inverse proportion to the number of MPI processes keeps the accuracy**.

  * ``n_warmup_cycles{int}``

    The number of QMC cycles for the thermalization before the above main calculation.
-   If it is insufficient, the state to be computed may be different from the equiribrium state.
+   If it is insufficient, the state to be computed may be different from the equilibrium state.

    **This parameter is independent from the MPI parallelism.**

  * ``length_cycle{int}``

-   Each QMC cycles have subcycles.
+   Each QMC cycles have sub-cycles.
-   The length of this subcycle should be long enough to escape from the auto-correlation.
+   The length of this sub-cycle should be long enough to escape from the auto-correlation.

    **This parameter is independent from the MPI parallelism.**

-The computational time is propotional to ``length_cycle*(n_cycles+n_warmup_cycles)``.
+The computational time is proportional to ``length_cycle*(n_cycles+n_warmup_cycles)``.
 The following script is an example to describe the procedure for searching appropriate QMC parameter.

 .. code-block:: bash